An Out of this World Hike…so Close to Medellin!

 Signage: Not great.
 Expect to get lost.
 But don’t expect to not find your way eventually.
 Follow the instructions below, use the waypoints on the map as directions (and download it for offline use, here’s how), and follow your long-lost ancestral, hunter/gatherer intuition.

-Time: We took two hours with quite a bit of lollygagging, from la Catedral down to the Arenales viewpoint and bus stop.
+Duration: We took two hours with quite a bit of lollygagging, from la Catedral down to the Arenales viewpoint and bus stop.
 If you go fast you could do it in an hour and a half.
+You may also need much more than two hours.
+Heather helpfully shared in the comments that her group took five hours, in part because the descent to Salto del Angel was tricky.

 What to Bring: Water shoes or a bag to hold your shoes while walking along the river barefoot.
 Bathing suit.
 Warm layer.
 Snacks, water, and the usual hiking gear.